Chaitalykundu/Web-Development/02-CSS/01-Basic/11-box-model/theory.md

-All HTML elements can be considered as boxes.

-&nbsp;

 # Definition and Usage

+`Box model` describes the layout of the elements.
+The HTML elements are considered as boxes.

 The CSS **box model** is essentially a box that wraps around every HTML element.